LEED: Modelling assessment

-Energy performance research
+Energy performance research (EA)

+Because LEED focuses on the design of the building and not on its actual energy consumption, it has been suggested that LEED buildings should be tracked to discover whether the potential energy savings from the design are being used in practice.

-In 2009, architectural scientist Guy Newsham (et al.) of the National Research Council of Canada (NRC) analyzed a database of 100 LEED certified (v3 or earlier version) buildings.
-In this study, each building was paired with a conventional "twin" building within the Commercial Building Energy Consumption Survey (CBECS) database according to building type and occupancy.
-On average, LEED buildings consumed 18 to 39% less energy by floor area than the conventional buildings, although 28 to 35% of LEED-certified buildings used more energy.
+In 2009, architectural scientist Guy Newsham (et al.) of the National Research Council of Canada (NRC) re-analyzed a dataset of 100 LEED certified (v3 or earlier version) buildings.
+The data included only "medium use" buildings, and did not include 21 laboratories, data centers and supermarkets which were expected to have higher energy activity.
+Researchers further attempted to match each building with a conventional building within the Commercial Building Energy Consumption Survey (CBECS) database according to building type and occupancy.

+On average, the LEED buildings consumed 18 to 39% less energy by floor area than the conventional buildings.
+However, 28 to 35% of LEED-certified buildings used more energy.
 The paper found no correlation between the number of energy points achieved or LEED certification level and measured building performance.

 In 2009 physicist John Scofield published an article in response to Newsham et al., analyzing the same database of LEED buildings and arriving at different conclusions.
 Scofield criticized the earlier analysis for focusing on energy per floor area instead of a total energy consumption.
 Scofield considered source energy (accounting for energy losses during generation and transmission) as well as site energy, and used area-weighted energy use intensities (EUIs) (energy per unit area per year), when comparing buildings to account for the fact that larger buildings tend to have larger EUIs.
 Scofield concluded that, collectively, the LEED-certified buildings showed no significant source energy consumption savings or greenhouse gas emission reductions when compared to non-LEED buildings, although they did consume 10–17% less site energy.

-In 2013 Scofield analyzed 21 LEED-certified buildings in New York City.
-He found that LEED-Gold buildings used 20% less source energy while Silver and Certified buildings used 11 to 15% more source energy, on average, than did their conventional counterparts.